A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

-\begin{Lemma}[The category $\HFb$] The composition of HF fibrant spans in Definition \ref{main3} descends to the quotient under the equivalence relation in Definition \ref{equiv-of-HF-spans}, and, with this, the identities satisfy the evident rules. \end{Lemma} Of course, we thus have a non-locally small category, $\HFb$, whose objects are the HF-spaces, and in which the morphisms from $B$ to $B'$ are the equivalence classes of HF fibrant spans, connecting $B$ and $B'$.
-Given a HF space, $B$, the identity in $B$ is given by $[(s,B^I,t)]\colon B \to B$.
+\begin{Lemma}[The category $\HFb$] The composition of HF fibrant spans in Definition \ref{main3} descends to the quotient under the equivalence relation in Definition \ref{equiv-of-HF-spans}, and, with this, the identities satisfy the evident rules.